-Each team must check in for registration at basecamp by 11:00 a.m. on the Friday prior to the race.
+Each team must check in for registration at basecamp by 11:00 a.m. on the Friday prior to the race (Thursday for the Series Championship race).
 At this point, race management will verify with the team captain that all paperwork is in order.
 The paperwork required includes:

-- completed and signed medical forms from each team member, including support crew (Page 18 of this Competitor Update); - signed waivers from each team member (including support crew); - full payment of entrance fee for the team and complete contact information for each team member;

-signed image release forms from each team member (including support crew).
+- completed and signed medical forms from each team member, including support crew (Page 19 of this Update); - signed waivers from each team member (including support crew); - full payment of entrance fee for the team and complete contact information for each team member; - signed image release forms from each team member (including support crew).